DheerajMadda/Video-frame-Classifier/README.md

 The aim of this project is to take a video as an input and to display the classified label with confidence (in percentage).

 ###  Description
-Make sue you have necessary libraries installed :- opencv-python, numpy, tensorflow
+Make sure you have necessary libraries installed :- opencv-python, numpy, tensorflow

 There are 2 solutions that are implemented using different approaches.